Laboratories

 Attendance of workshop classes is compulsory, a maximum of two absences are allowed.

-1. First step: in order to be admitted to the workshop of your interest you are required to apply by writing an email directly to the instructor.
+1. First step: for second year workshops, in order to be admitted to the workshop of your interest you are required to apply by writing an email directly to the instructor.
 The request should be sent to the lecturer through your Unimi institutional email account, indicating your full name and student number.

 Professors will notify admitted students before the start of classes (by email).